HPCarey/hokkaido-tours2/README.md

 * How to use :active pseudo class : [W3schools](https://www.w3schools.com/cssref/sel_active.asp)

-### Sources I use to teach myself the basics of flexbox:
+### Sources I used to teach myself the basics of flexbox:

 [Flexboxsheet.](docs/README-images/flexboxsheet.pdf)